ExpediaDotCom/haystack/docs/src/subsystems/subsystems.md

 layout: default
 title: Subsystems
 ---
-# Haystack Subsystems
+# Subsystems

 All our subsystems are included and ready to use.
-The design, however, is in such a way that makes them replaceable as well.
-The Haystack system includes an easy-to-use ["one click" deployment mechanism](../deployment/deployment.md), based on
+The system is designed in such a way that subsystems are replaceable as well, if you have requirements that the current components don't meet.
-[Kubernetes](https://en.wikipedia.org/wiki/Kubernetes), that deploys a working development environment with working implementations of all of the services in the block diagram above.
+The Haystack system includes an easy-to-use ["one click" deployment mechanism](../deployment/deployment.md) based on [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes), that deploys a working development environment with working implementations of all of the services in the block diagram above.
 This same mechanism, with different configurations, deploys to test and production environments as well.
 See the collection of scripts, CloudFormation templates, and YAML